ArneBachmann/sos/README.md

 - `defaultbranch`: Name of the initial branch created when going offline.
 Default: Dynamic per type of VCS in current working directory (e.g. `master` for Git, `trunk` for SVN)
 - `texttype`: List of file patterns that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library will detect as a `text/...` mime. *Default*: Empty list
 - `bintype`: List of file patterns that should be recognized as binary files that cannot be merged textually, overriding potential matches in `texttype`.
 Default: Empty list
-- `ignores`: List of file patterns to ignore during repository operations (without relative paths - matching only each directory entry)
+- `ignores`: List of filename patterns (without folder path) to ignore during repository operations.
+Any match from the corresponding white list will negate any hit for `ignores`
-- `ignoresWhitelist`: List of file patterns to be consider even if matched by an entry in the `ignores` list
+- `ignoresWhitelist`: List of filename patterns to be consider even if matched by an entry in the `ignores` list
 - `ignoreDirs`: As `ignores`, but for folder names
 - `ignoreDirsWhitelist`: As `ignoresWhitelist`, but for folder names